jitsi/Sphinx4-HTTP-server/README.md

 # Sphinx4-HTTP-server

 A simple speech-to-text HTTP server.
-It used Jetty as the server component and Sphinx4 as the speech-to-text library.
+It uses Jetty as the server component and Sphinx4 as the speech-to-text library.

 ## Requirements
 This project is build using Maven.
 Maven can be installed using: